HarpurCriticalArchive/web/editorial-policy.md

 **other anomalies** are:

-* A placeholder for a version of the ‘Prelude’ from ‘Genius Lost’, unsighted by the Finding List compilers but perhaps known to them in an unidentified secondary source, is included.
-Its unique first line is strong evidence of its existence, though a search on TROVE has failed to find the lines in the Sydney Chronicle (its likely but queried source, according to the compilers) or any other paper of the period.
+* A placeholder for a version of the ‘Prelude’ from ‘Genius Lost’, unsighted by the *Finding List* compilers but perhaps known to them in an unidentified secondary source, is included.
+Its unique first line is strong evidence of its existence, though a search on TROVE has failed to find the lines in the *Sydney Chronicle* (its likely but queried source, according to the compilers) or any other paper of the period.

 * ‘A Harpur Discovery’ in *Southerly* 5 (1944) presents a holograph version of the sonnet ‘To Doctor Lang’ in a copy of Harpur’s *The Bushrangers* submitted by an anonymous contributor.
 The CHCA includes the transcription from *Southerly*, but no image of the original manuscript is available.

-Finally, the *Finding List’s* version of ‘Epitaph on a Sailor’ given as published in the Empire of 6 June 1857 has not been found.
+* The *Finding List*’s version of ‘Epitaph on a Sailor’ given as published in the *Empire* of 6 June 1857 has not been found.
 Its first line matches that in the *Braidwood Dispatch* of 1861, but the entry cannot be simply dismissed as a *Finding List* error.
 This version is also retained as a placeholder.

+* Similarly treated are missing single versions of four other poems reported in the *Finding List*: ‘Epitaph on a Sailor’ H119b (not found in *Empire*); ‘Genius Lost.
+Prelude’ H151-Ab (not found in *Sydney Chronicle*); ‘The Losses of the Past’ H229c (cutting not found in a reported copy of *The Bushrangers*); and ‘Theodic Optimism H583c (ditto).

 ### <a name=EP></a>Editorial policy